Threekit/treble-legacy/docusaurus/docs/hooks-use-metadata.md

 The hook returns an object with the metadata.

-It is used to build the [Description Display component](displays-description)
+It is used to build the [Product Description Display component](display-product-description)

 ## Code Examples